 Eligibility for Social Security Disability Benefits

 The Social Security Administration (SSA) regularly denies applications for technical errors and for insufficient evidence of disabilities.
 A denial of your initial application can cause delays in important benefits and result in unnecessary hardships for you and your family.
-Our Tampa attorneys thoroughly review your circumstances and provide a candid assessment of your eligibility.
+Our Tampa social security attorneys thoroughly review your circumstances and provide a candid assessment of your eligibility.
 We then submit an accurate, well-documented application to recover your benefits as early as possible.
 By getting us on board at the earliest stage, you can avoid many of common mistakes that tend to result in application denials.

 Social Security Disability Insurance Program (SSDI)

 Social Security disability is a federal insurance program you pay into through your employment.
 Even after you have paid for Social Security disability insurance throughout your working life, it can be difficult to recover your benefits from the SSA.
 Understanding how this insurance program works can help you successfully complete the application process.
 Social Security disability eligibility is determined by two factors:

 - First, that you paid into the program so you are insured

 - Second, that your medical condition entitles you to receive benefits

 You must have worked for the requisite number of years and recently enough to qualify for the Social Security disability program.
 The SSA bases eligibility on the number of work credits you have accumulated during your employment.
 You can earn up to four credits per year by paying Social Security taxes.
 The minimum quarterly income level needed to earn a credit increases each year.
 Typically, you need to earn 40 credits with at least 20 credits within the past 10 years up to the date of your disability.
 Younger workers usually become eligible with fewer credits.

 When you connect with our legal team our attorneys will explain the complicated formula to you.
 We can also obtain and evaluate your records if you have any questions about meeting the employment requirement.